 Each program includes a unique curriculum that allows a student to count up to 12 graduate credit hours toward both their undergraduate and graduate degree requirements.
 The undergraduate and graduate degree programs a student selects will determine the actual curriculum.

-A plan of study is developed by the student and faculty advisors that satisfies all degree requirements.
+A plan of study is developed by the student, faculty advisors, and graduate program directors that satisfies all degree requirements.
 This plan will designate courses to be counted toward both the undergraduate and graduate degree programs.